chakra-ui/panda/.changeset/many-balloons-boil.md

 '@pandacss/generator': patch
 ---

-Fix a typing issue with config.strictTokens when using the `[xxx]` arbitrary escape-hatch with property-based conditionals
+Fix a typing issue with `config.strictTokens` when using the `[xxx]` escape-hatch syntax with property-based conditionals

 ```ts